Community Health Worker

 Download the Community Health Worker information sheet

 Community Health Workers (CHW) are a vital link to promoting health and wellness throughout communities and to lowering healthcare costs.
 Credentialed CHWs act as part of a healthcare team within hospitals, public health and social service agencies and other community support organizations.
 They promote health and wellness through outreach, education, referral and follow-ups, case management, advocacy and home visiting services.
-The course is divided in four academic units (96 hours) followed by a field experience (108 hours).
+The course has 66 contact hours.

 Requirements